cfinn123/AIHG_Data_Processor/README.md

     - Positive cutoff = 1.1 * (xNC + 0.18)
     - Negative cutoff = 0.9 * (xNC + 0.18)
   - A log file is made detailing experiment information.

+### Part 4 - Statistics and plots of RT-PCR results (in development)
+- Plot cumulative results of RT-PCR testing on a per week basis.
+- Generate per-assay statistics of controls over time.